 Fraud Awareness Week

-Australian consumers are increasingly using the web for socialising and connecting, as well as indulging in the global shopping experience that the Internet can offer.
-Unfortunately scammers like shopping online for victims too.
+Australians are increasingly using the web for socialising and connecting.
+Unfortunately scammers like connecting to their victims online too.

-- Protecting your identity – Your personal details are private and invaluable; keep them safe and away from scammers.
-Don't use emailed links to access your banking, always type bankofmelbourne.com.au into your browser.
+- Don't use emailed or posted links to access your banking - always type bankofmelbourne.com.au into your browser.

 Check out Fraud Week 2017 for more information.